FabioPBrigagao/match3-unity/README.md

 - Press the Unity editor play button to initiate the game.

 - Use your left mouse click to navigate through the game.

+Note: The game runs on a reference aspect ratio of 9:16

 ## Credits & License